Karvika/Null-Object-Pattern/README.md

 # Null-Object-Pattern
-Null object patterns tells us how to avoid handling null instead of checking null condition for every object.
+Null object patterns tells us how to avoid handling nulls instead of checking null condition for every object.